davidsonlima/guidelines/ThingWorx/certificationWiki.md

 * From the perspective OO of programming, a Thing Shape can be seen as an `Object` (instance of a Class).
    - Example: `Car1`, `Car2`, `NT1`, `NT2`, `RT1`, `VM1`, `VM2`.

+##### Mashups

+Mashups are web page visualizations that you use to deliver information from the ThingWorx model.
+The Mashup Builder is the tool you use to create your visualization web pages in ThingWorx, and is where individual Mashups are defined.
+A Mashup is a ThingWorx web page.
+The Mashup Builder is designed to be used by a content developer who has knowledge of the implemented ThingWorx model, and allows you to combine the data services available within ThingWorx with a set of visualization components, called Widgets, to create unique web pages that can combine data from multiple sources.

+You also define style and state definitions within the Mashup Builder.
+Styles and States are used to control the look and feel, such as colors, fonts, and color contexting, of individual Widgets in your Mashup.

+It is a 100% configuration, zero code content development environment.
+The basic concepts are as follows:
+* Widgets are the components that you place on a web page.
+They include things such as grids and charts for data rendering.
+Widgets also include basic HTML elements such as text boxes, buttons, and navigation links.
+Anything that is visible or clickable is a widget.

+* Data Services are added to the Mashup from the list of available services on the ThingWorx application server.
+You can then bind the results of a data service to a widget.
+Data Services can be called on Mashup page load and/or based on other service states and user interaction.

+* Widgets support Styles and States to different degrees, depending on the intended functionality of a Widget.
+For example, a text box will support a style for font size, font color, and background color, but not color context via States.
+A value display will support Style or State.
+Using a State Definition will allow you to affect the Style applied to the display depending on a data value (the value being displayed or another value returned in the same data service result).

+##### ThingWorx Organization

+Organizations in ThingWorx are hierarchical structures that allow the user to assign visibility to entities in the ThingWorx Model.
+Multiple organizations and organizational structures can be granted visibility to the same assets within a ThingWorx Model.
+Click here to view a tutorial video on organizations and visibility.
+If your organization wants to allow users to reset their passwords, you must select the Allow Password Reset checkbox.
+When you select it, the Password Reset Mail Server field is available for selection.
+For more information, see Password Reset.

+###### Example

+To illustrate the concept of organizations in ThingWorx, we will use a vending machine as an example of an asset.
+Beverage Company A leases a vending machine (named VM101 in ThingWorx) to Operating Company B. Operating Company B outsources the maintenance and inventory of the vending machine to Supplier C. Operating Company B also leases vending machines from Beverage Company D.
+Using this scenario, Company A, B, and C may require visibility to the VM101 vending machine, while Beverage Company D does not.
+After initial visibility is set, specific data elements and services can also be configured to be accessible only to the companies that require access.
+The “visibility test” is always applied before other security configuration rules are evaluated.

 ##### Data Shapes

 Data Shapes are multifaceted metadata-driven data structures.
 Data shapes are commonly used to define ThingWorx service outputs, data table, stream and value stream structures, and event payloads.
 They are comprised of field definitions, which are similar to columns in a database table or properties on an object.